dejanu/course_materials/gitdemo/readme.md

 git commit --amend # interactive
 ```

-* Bringin changes to your branch
+* Bring changes to your branch

 ```bash
 # bring feat/git to main